btd/rollup-plugin-jst/README.md

       // You can pass options to _.template(code, templateOptions)
       templateOptions: {
-        variable: 'data' // default variable for template is 'data', }
+        variable: 'data' // default variable for template is 'data', },

+      // You can enable HTML minification before the template is compiled
+      // by default turned off
+      minify: true,

+      // You can pass options to HTMLMinifier
+      // see github.com/kangax/html-minifier for documentation
+      minifyOptions: {
+        collapseWhitespace: true
+      }
     }),
     resolve({